dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > uid=0(root) gid=0(root) groups=0(root)

-### Task 6 : Sudo - Shell Escape Sequences
+### Task 6: Sudo - Shell Escape Sequences

-An normal user can see the applications that he/she is allowed to run using the "sudo -l" command
+A normal user can see the applications that he/she is allowed to run using the "sudo -l" command

 ![Listing Sudoers File|450](images/thm-linux-privesc/sudoers-file-content.png)

-We can see that there are multiple applications that we can run as root without an password.
-Lets visit GTOBins are see if any of these applications that provide us an easy way to get root privileges.
+We can see that there are multiple applications that we can run as root without a password.
+Let's visit GTOBins and see if any of these applications provide us with an easy way to get root privileges.

 [GTFOBins](https://gtfobins.github.io/)

-Lets see using vim if we can spawn an root user shell.
-Then we section for Vim we see that there are multiple commands that allows us to escalate privileges.
+Let's see if using Vim if we can spawn a root user shell.
+In the section for Vim, we see that multiple commands allow us to escalate privileges.

 ![Finding sudo Exploit](images/thm-linux-privesc/sudo-exploit.png)

-Lets use the first command and see if we can get an root shell.
-If we look through GTOBins for the other applications that we have permission to run without password we can see that all of them (except Apache2) can be exploited to get an root shell.
+Let's use the first command and see if we can get a root shell.
+If we look through GTOBins for the other applications that we have permission to run without passwords we can see that all of them (except Apache2) can be exploited to get a root shell.

 ![Login as Root User](images/thm-linux-privesc/root-login-2.png)

-1. **How many programs is "user" allowed to run via sudo?**
+1. **How many programs is the "user" allowed to run via sudo?**

 > 11